jordanbean-msft/semantic-kernel-sleeping-bag/README.md

 ![architecture](./.img/architecture.png)

-This demo app demostrates how to use C# & Semantic Kernel to orchestrate AI calls.
+This demo app demonstrates how to use C# & Semantic Kernel to orchestrate AI calls.
 In this example, we are building a chatbot for an outdoor sports equipment company.
 This chatbot needs to be able to answer common questions that customer support gets.

 For example, a customer might ask "Will my sleeping bag work for my trip to Patagonia next month?".
 The chatbot needs to be able to understand the question and then answer it.
 The answer might be "Yes, your sleeping bag will work for your trip to Patagonia next month.
-The lowest average temperature in Patagonia in November is 20 degrees Fahrenheiht.
+The lowest average temperature in Patagonia in November is 20 degrees Fahrenheit.
 Your sleeping bag is rated for 5 degrees Fahrenheit.".

 In order to do this, the code needs to be able to call several different data sources to answer the question.